 Comments due 11/22/00

-Eliminate mandatory buy/sell to CalPX.
+Eliminates mandatory buy/sell to CalPX.
 Encourage more forward contracting.

-Require market to schedule 95% of transactions in day-ahead markets to reduce chronic underscheduling of load and generation.
+Requires market to schedule 95% of transactions in day-ahead markets to reduce chronic underscheduling of load and generation.

-Establish a “soft” cap of $150.
+Establishes a “soft” cap of $150.
 Bids can exceed cap with either marginal cost or opportunity cost justification.
 Highest bid will no longer set the clearing price for all bids.

-Establish new independent, non-stakeholder governing boards for PX and ISO.
+Establishes new independent, non-stakeholder governing boards for PX and ISO.

-Establish generation interconnection procedures.
+Establishes generation interconnection procedures.

 Order said that in order to keep the lights on and protect consumers against high prices, California needs: